Skip to main content

 But awareness alone doesn’t change behavior.
 You need repetition in context.

 Traditional role-play is often a scheduled event disconnected from live deals.
-What changes behavior is practice that is bite-sized, highly personalized, and built in the context of a specific deal.
+What changes behavior is practice that is bite-sized, highly personalized, and built in the context of a specific deal and deal execution patterns.

 With AmpUp, the system knows Ryan’s patterns.
 For example, he backs off when it is time to press for commitment.
 Before his next call, Ryan practices that exact conversation.
 He sees how a top performer handled the same objection and tries the direct question out loud until it feels natural.